Russell-S-Harper/EXPLORE/README.md

 - K: join the game, but you’re the preferred target (hard)
 - L: join the game, but for you the last level doesn’t restore its health after zeroing other players (very hard)

-When you’re playing, these are your keyboard and joystick controls:
+When you’re playing, these are your keyboard and gamepad controls:

-- cursor up or joystick back: climb
+- cursor up or gamepad back: climb
-- cursor down or joystick forward: dive
+- cursor down or gamepad forward: dive
-- cursor right or joystick right: turn right
+- cursor right or gamepad right: turn right
-- cursor left or joystick left: turn left
+- cursor left or gamepad left: turn left
-- space or joystick button: fire missile
+- space or gamepad button: fire missile

 ## License